Italian cruiser Marco Polo: Construction and career

 Marco Polo, named after the eponymous explorer, was laid down on 1 July 1890 at the Royal Shipyard in Castellammare di Stabia.
 The ship was launched on 27 October 1892 and completed on 21 July 1894.
 She visited Candia (now Heraklion), Crete, and Piraeus, Greece, in May 1897 before departing for the Far East on 26 January 1898.
-In May 1898, Marco Polo sailed up China′s Yangtze River to make port visits at Nanking and Hankow before returning to Shanghai in July 1898.
+In May 1898, Marco Polo sailed up China′s Yangtze River to make port visits at Nanjing and Hankou before returning to Shanghai in July 1898.
 She visited Japan from August to November 1898 and then steamed to Shanghai, where she remained until August 1899.
-On 8 March 1899, while Marco Polo was at Shanghai, the Italian Minister of Foreign Affairs, Vice Admiral Felice Napoleone Canevaro, ordered the protected cruiser Elba and her to occupy China′s Sanmen Bay (known as "San-Mun Bay" to the Italians) in a botched attempt to force China to grant Italy a lease there similar to the lease the German Empire had secured in 1898 at Kiaochow Bay, but countermanded the order when he discovered that the United Kingdom would not support an Italian use of force.
+On 8 March 1899, while Marco Polo was at Shanghai, the Italian Minister of Foreign Affairs, Vice Admiral Felice Napoleone Canevaro, ordered the protected cruiser Elba and her to occupy China's Sanmen Bay (known as "San-Mun Bay" to the Italians) in a botched attempt to force China to grant Italy a lease there similar to the lease the German Empire had secured in 1898 at Jiaozhou Bay, but countermanded the order when he discovered that the United Kingdom would not support an Italian use of force.

 Marco Polo departed Shanghai on 27 August 1899 and arrived in Naples on 20 October 1899.
 She departed for China in October 1901 and remained there until February 1903.
 A year later, she began her third tour there in March 1904 and did not leave China until 14 January 1907.
 En route home the ship visited Zanzibar, Mogadishu, Italian Somaliland, and Massawa, Eritrea before arriving at Taranto on 26 April.
 Marco Polo was rearmed in 1911 and her armament was reduced to six 152 mm, four 120 mm, six 57 mm, and two 37 mm guns.
 One torpedo tube was also removed during this refit.

 When the Italo-Turkish War of 1911–12 began on 29 September 1911, Marco Polo was assigned to the 2nd Division of the 1st Squadron of the Mediterranean Fleet.
 She was quickly transferred, however, to the command of Rear-Admiral Prince Luigi Amedeo, Duke of the Abruzzi, Inspector of Torpedo Boats.
 His command was deployed in the Adriatic Sea and was patrolling the area for Ottoman ships.
 Marco Polo and two destroyers stopped an Austro-Hungarian ship on 5 October in the bay at San Giovanni di Medua, Albania, and when they sent a boat to board the merchant ship, Ottoman coastal artillery began firing at the boat.
 The Italian ships returned fire for 45 minutes and silenced the guns after nearly exhausting their ammunition.
 The incident prompted a diplomatic protest by Austria-Hungary and Italy ceased its operations against the Ottomans in Albania.
 Marco Polo was then transferred to the 4th Division of the 2nd Squadron, operating off the Libyan coast.